willgeary/willgeary.github.io/_posts/2016-05-20-biking-from-vancouver-to-los-angeles.markdown

 ### 8. Bike from Santa Barbara, CA to Los Angeles (115 miles)

 The map below goes all the way down to San Diego and Imperial Beach at the U.S. / Mexico border.
-I would love to extend my journey down to the border, but my trip will probably terminate in Los Angeles due to time restrictions.
+I would love to extend my journey down to the border, but my trip will probably terminate in Los Angeles due to time restrictions and travel logistics.

 ![fig]({{ site.url }}/assets/2016-05-20-santa-barbara-imperial-beach.gif)